Édouard Philippe: Prime minister (2017–2020)

-In the 2017 French legislative election, Macron's party, renamed La République En Marche!
+In the 2017 legislative election, Macron's party, renamed La République En Marche!
 (LREM), together with its ally the Democratic Movement (MoDem), secured a comfortable majority, winning 350 seats out of 577, with his party alone winning an outright majority of 308 seats.
 Philippe was still a member of the Republicans at that time, though he campaigned for LREM due to the party supporting his role as prime minister.
 He formed the Second Philippe government on 21 May 2017 following a series of resignations after scandal embroiled ministers François Bayrou, Sylvie Goulard, Marielle de Sarnez and Richard Ferrand.
 This diminished MoDem's representation in the government significantly.

 Philippe secured a vote of confidence and was allowed to govern with a majority government on 4 July 2017.
 He was confirmed with a vote of 370 against 67.
 Following the vote, Philippe addressed the parliament, talking about plans to tackle France's debt by raising cigarette tax and cutting spending.
 Philippe also talked about plans to reduce corporate tax from 33.3% to 25% by 2022.
 Philippe announced the government's labour reform plan, which would give companies more power when it comes to negotiating conditions directly with their employees.
 Labour reform was one of Macron's biggest election promises and has been seen as the government's biggest economic reform.

 On 12 July 2017, Philippe announced a new immigration plan.
 The plan attempts to speed up asylum claims from fourteen months to six, provide housing for 7,500 refugees by the end of 2019, improve living conditions for minors and deport economic migrants.
 The draft of the law was to be introduced in September.
 On 3 July 2020, Philippe resigned as prime minister.
-As part of the 2020 French municipal elections, he ran successfully for mayor of Le Havre.
-Ahead of the 2022 French presidential election, Philippe endorsed Macron for re-election.
-On 3 September 2024, Philippe announced his candidacy for the 2027 French presidential election.
+As part of the 2020 municipal elections, he ran successfully for mayor of Le Havre.
+Ahead of the 2022 presidential election, Philippe endorsed Macron for re-election.
+On 3 September 2024, Philippe announced his candidacy for the 2027 presidential election.

 Controversies

 In October 2020, Philippe was one of several current and former government officials whose home was searched by French authorities following complaints about the government's handling of the COVID-19 pandemic in France.
 In April 2024, police searched Philippe's office premises as part a preliminary probe opened in December 2023 on charges of influence peddling, favouritism, misappropriation of public funds and psychological harassment.

+In 2026, France's National Financial Authority (AMF) opened an investigation into allegations that Philippe, in his role as mayor and head of the Le Havre regional authority, favored LH French Tech – a non-profit organization run by his ally Stéphanie de Bazelaire – to oversee projects linked to the city’s digital hub; allegations of wrongdoing included embezzlement of public funds, favoritism and illegal conflict of interest.